Jammu and Kashmir State Election Commission

 are conducted in free, fair and unbiased way.
 Constitution of India with provisions as per Article 243K and 243 ZA and Article 324 ensures creation and safeguarding of the powers of State Election Commissions.
-Jammu & Kashmir State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats and any other specified by Election Commission of India.
+Jammu & Kashmir State Election Commission is responsible for conducting the elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats and any other specified by Election Commission of India.
 Jammu & Kashmir State Election Commissioner is appointed by Governor of Jammu & Kashmir.

 History and Administration

 Jammu & Kashmir State Election Commission was formed in accordance with powers of Election Commission of India, which was constituted in year 1950 to supervise state level elections.
 State election commissioner is appointed by Governor.
 To ensure the autonomy of the position, the Jammu & Kashmir state election commissioner cannot be removed from office except on the grounds and manner specified for judge of High Court.

 Powers and Responsibilities

 Jammu & Kashmir State Election Commission is responsible for the following: